 Like many of you, I got into this business by accident.
 I started in IT around the time of the iPhone release.
-Became obsessed with mobile technology.
+I became obsessed with mobile technology.
 This site began to write about the growing industry.
 Even co-wrote a now out-of-date book on building apps.

 Having earned my CSM and CSPO, I came in with a lot of knowledge of the framework.
-Even fancied myself as someone who could coach the framework.
+I even fancied myself as someone who could coach the framework.
 So they gave me the chance to do so with all our teams.
 Which taught me the first lesson in coaching.

 Book knowledge doesn’t always equate to coaching skills.